shunty-gh/AdventOfCode2021/ts/README.md

 #### Install / Set up

 Assuming Node/npm are alreay installed.
-From the repository root directory in a command prompt:
+From the repository root directory in a command/shell prompt:

 ```
 $> cd ts